2023 Solar Incentives Guide for San Diego Country Estates, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Solar rebates might be provided by your local utility company, or by your state or county.
-These rebates work as cash back that is applied after you purchase solar panels and before tax credits are calculated.
+• Rebates: Solar rebates can be provided by your local utility company, or by your state or county.
+These rebates are essentially cash back that is applied after you pay for a solar system and before tax credits are calculated.

-- Net Metering: You can sign a net metering contract with your San Diego Country Estates utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+• Net Metering: You can sign a net metering agreement with your San Diego Country Estates utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
 They will then deduct this value from your monthly utility bill.

 Best Regional Coverage